auth0/docs/articles/protocols/oauth-state.md

 4. After the request is sent and when the user is redirected back by Auth0 to the client and the state value will be included.
 Note that depending on the type of connection used, this value might be in the body of the request or in the query string.

-`/login/callback?...&state=xyz123`
+`/login/callback?...&state=xyzABC123`

 5. Use this returned state value to compare to the previously stored value.
 If the values match then approve the request, else deny the request.
-Using this field for authentication of the request you can help prevent cross-site request forgery.
+Using this field can help prevent cross-site request forgery

 [Click here to learn more about protecting against other common threats.](/security/common-threats)